-#5 YOU HAVE AN "ON" BUTTON Here is something that I teach every wife who wants to know how to inspire her husband to consistently search for ways to please her.
-I tell her to say these exact words: "Honey, I want to tell you something that makes me a little nervous.
+#5 YOU HAVE AN ON BUTTON

+Here is something that I teach every wife who wants to know how to inspire her husband to consistently search for ways to please her.
+I tell her to say these exact words, "Honey, I want to tell you something that makes me a little nervous.
 I'm going to trust you with a secret that I am hoping you won't use against me.
-I have an ON button, and when you press it, I will do whatever you say, and it works every time."
-At this point, most men ask, "Well tell me...what is it?"
+I have an ON button; and when you press it, I will do whatever you say and it works every time."
+At this point, most men ask, "Well tell me; what it is?"
 To which I want her to say, "I'm sorry, but I can't.
 It's too scary.
-I'm afraid you would push it in the supermarket and I'd end up having sex with you right then and there, or you might push it when we were at church and I would feel powerless to resist you.
+I'm afraid you would push it in the supermarket, and I'd end up having sex with you right then and there, or you might push it when we were at church and I would feel powerless to resist you.
 I can tell you that it exists, but I can't tell you exactly where or what it is."

-Now the truth is that your ON button changes.
-Sometimes it is pushed when he says something kind, other times it may be a gesture, like bringing you flowers.
+Now, the truth is that your ON button changes.
+Sometimes it is pushed when he says something kind; other times it may be a gesture that he does like bringing you flowers.

 You will know he has pushed your ON button when you feel warm and loving toward him.
-When he does push this magical button on your soul, I want you to point it out to him by saying, "That's it honey," rather than simply, "thank you" if he cleans up the kitchen (if cleaning up the kitchen does it for you).
-You probably won't have to say anything else, because he will be able to tell by your reaction.
+When he does push this magical button on your soul, I want you to point it out to him by saying, "That's it honey," rather than simply say "thank you."
+One example might be if he cleans up the kitchen (if cleaning up the kitchen does it for you).
+You probably won't have to say anything else because he will be able to tell by your reaction.
 Husbands who feel they have mastered their wife's ON button rarely suffer from a lack of sex.
 Once he sees that you really do have an ON button, he'll try different things to find out exactly how your button works.
 Nothing is more exhilarating for a man than being able to make a woman feel pleasure.
-Even if he never finds your button, the process is a lot of fun.
+Even if it takes him several attempts to find your button, the process is a lot of fun.